 A stay of removal is a temporary postponement, which prevents the Department of Homeland Security (DHS) from carrying out an order of removal.
+There are several forms of relief from removal that an alien may attempt to use during this process.
 In some cases, a stay of removal may be automatic, while in others, it may be discretionary.

 Automatic Stays of Removal

 An automatic stay of removal will only go into effect if an appeal is filed properly within the time frame specified by the immigration laws.
 Appeals of an immigration judge's decision are made to the Board of Immigration Appeals (BIA).
 The BIA is the highest administrative body which interprets and applies the immigration laws.
 The BIA typically does not conduct courtroom proceedings.
 Instead, they do a "paper review" for most cases.
 If an automatic stay of removal is granted, it will expire when the BIA gives a final decision on a given case.

 There are a few narrow circumstances when an order of removal will be automatically stayed including:

 During the 30-day period for filing a direct appeal of an immigration judge's decision on the merits of a case, unless the right to appeal has been waived.